Skip to content

 }

-First of all, proc_set[curr_proc_idx] is the struct process of the current process which has just invoked the system call.
+First of all, proc_set[curr_proc_idx] is the struct representing the current process that has just invoked the system call.

-• Note that this process initialized the struct syscall data structure at memory address SYSCALL_ARG.
-Line#3 and #4 copy this data structure into the kernel.
-You can ignore the earth->mmu_translate for now and we will explain it in P4.
+• Note that this process initialized the syscall struct at memory address SYSCALL_ARG.
+Lines #3 and #4 copy the data structure into the kernel.
+You can ignore earth->mmu_translate for now; we will explain it in P4.
+Line #6 sets the system call status to PENDING, and line #8 sets the process status to PROC_PENDING_SYSCALL.

-Read proc_try_syscall, proc_try_send and proc_try_recv yourself.
-There are only 39 lines of code, but they gracefully handle inter-process communication.
-On the high-level, if a process has a pending system call, proc_try_syscall will attempt the system call again and set the process status to PROC_RUNNABLE if the attempt succeeds.
+Read proc_try_syscall(), proc_try_send() and proc_try_recv().
+There are only ~40 lines of code, but they gracefully handle inter-process communication.
+At a high level, if a process has a pending system call, proc_try_syscall() will retry the system call and, if it succeeds, set the process status to PROC_RUNNABLE.

 TIP

-At this point, you have finished reading grass/kernel.c, including kernel_entry, intr_entry, excp_entry, proc_yield, proc_try_syscall, proc_try_send and proc_try_recv.
+At this point, you have finished reading grass/kernel.c, including kernel_entry, intr_entry, excp_entry, proc_yield, proc_try_syscall, proc_try_send, and proc_try_recv.

 Introduce process sleep